ltorl/dancing-bunny/README.md

 ---

-# To open on chromebook go to https://t.ly/db-gn
+# To open go to https://t.ly/db-gn

 #### instructions are in link